Your money-making expert. Financial journalist, TV and radio personality.

 The first step to truly being able to plan for retirement is to understand how much the average person needs to save for a comfortable future.

-Recent research by consumer champions Which? found that a couple needs £26,000 per year for a comfortable retirement, while singles will be looking at an income of £19,000 per annum.
+According to Retirement Living Standards, a couple needs £49,700 per year for a comfortable retirement, while singles will be looking at an income of £33,600 per annum.
 This all also depends, of course, on where you live and what you deem “essential”.

-individuals get just over £8,000 a year from the State pension at the moment (that will change over the years of course) so if you’re about to retire you can factor that in to your annual income. however, even to get another £10,000 a year in income from your investments, assuming a 3% return (which is a fairly safe assumption at the moment) you would need a retirement pot of at least £250,000.
+Individuals get just over £9,500 a year from the full State pension at the moment (that will change over the years of course) so if you’re about to retire you can factor that in to your annual income.
+However, even to get another £10,000 a year in income from your investments, assuming a 3% return (which is a fairly safe assumption at the moment) you would need a retirement pot of at least £250,000.

 One way to calculate how much you might need in retirement is to follow the “multiply by 25” rule.